ShahriarAhnaf/CubeSolver/Rubix/docs/SolvingAlgo.md

     Gonna be a huge case statement prolly
     This finish the second layer
-- More conditional schemes but with the bottom, looping algorithms until it sticks VOILA!
+- More conditional schemes but with the bottom, looping algorithms until it sticks

+# Trying out THistlewaith's solving using a simple condition state parameter.
+- using the heuristics of Thistle break into 4 groups and the conditions needed
+- brute force IDFS search with a condition for paratmers
+- progress through the conditions until end.
+VOILA!